-3.8.2.1 Contribution from Membranes: Thermal separation times assigned to protective membranes in Table 3.8.1.2a and Table 3.8.1.2b shall be permitted to be added except that, where a single layer of wood or Type X gypsum panel is used to provide all of the thermal separation or where the final layer of thermal separation on the unexposed side of the assembly is a wood layer or Type X gypsum panel layer, the time assigned to that wood layer or Type X gypsum panel layer shall be multiplied by 0.85 or 0.50, respectively.
+Type X gypsum panel is used to provide all of the thermal separation or where the final layer of thermal separation on the unexposed side of the assembly is a wood layer or Type X gypsum panel layer, the time assigned to that wood layer or Type X gypsum panel layer shall be multiplied by 0.85 or 0.50, respectively.

-3.8.2.2 Contribution from Insulation: Thermal separation times assigned to insulation, when incorporated into the assembly, shall be permitted to use the values in Table 3.8.2.2.
-Protection times specified in Table 3.8.2.2 shall not be additive with each other and shall not be increased for additional insulation thickness, density, or R-value.
+3.9.2.2 Contribution from insulation: Thermal separation times assigned to insulation, when incorporated into the assembly, shall be permitted to use the values in Table 3.9.2.2.
+Protection times specified in Table 3.9.2.2 shall not be additive with each other and shall not be increased for additional insulation thickness, density, or R-value.

-Table 3.8.2.2 Added Protection Time Assigned to Insulation Membrane
+Table 3.9.2.2 Added Protection Time Assigned to Insulation Membrane

-Insulation Description Minimum Thickness (inches) Time, (minutes)
+Insulation Description Minimum Thickness (in.)
+Time, (minutes)

 Mineral wool insulation (minimum 3.5 19

 nominal density: 2.5 pcf) 1.5 15

 Fiberglass insulation (minimum R-13) 3.5 3

-3.9 Design of Protected Connections
+3.10 Design of Protected Connections

 Where a member or an assembly is required to have a fire-resistance rating, structural connections to that member or assembly shall be protected from fire exposure for the time corresponding to the required fire-resistance rating of the member or assembly.
 All components of the structural connection, including connectors, fasteners and portions of the connected members that are part of the structural connection, shall be protected.
 Protection of the structural connection shall be provided by wood, Type X gypsum panel, other approved materials, or a combination thereof.
 Each wood cover layer shall be attached with fasteners of sufficient length to penetrate the adjacent member or cover at least one inch.
-Fasteners attaching the protection shall not be required to be protected; however, wood cover shall be attached in accordance with 3.3.1.4 and Type X gypsum panel protection shall be attached in accordance with 3.3.2.3.
+Fasteners attaching the protection shall not be required to be protected; however, wood cover shall be attached in accordance with 3.4.1.4 and Type X gypsum panel protection shall be attached in accordance with 3.4.2.3.